 [MPR-22832-6.1-00h] The 5G system shall support the user-network / network-network interface for the dynamic configuration of the fully distributed model for time-sensitive networking.

-[MPR-22832-6.1-00i] The time synchronization budget assigned to the 5G system in integrated TSN networks for the global time domain shall be at most [x ns].
+[MPR-22832-6.1-00i] The time synchronization budget assigned to the 5G system in integrated TSN networks for the global time domain shall be at most 900 ns.

-[MPR-22832-6.1-00j] The time synchronization budget assigned to the 5G system in integrated TSN networks for a working clock domain shall be at most [x ns].
+[MPR-22832-6.1-00j] The time synchronization budget assigned to the 5G system in integrated TSN networks for a working clock domain shall be at most 900 ns.

 NOTE: The clock synchronization precision between the sync master and any sync device in the synchronization domain is ≤ 1 µs in the above potential new requirements (in both, global time domain and working clock domain).